 Anyways, I agree maybe it's better to implement the page on ruby-lang.org.

 I can work on this.

-#5 Updated by Marcus Stollsteimer about 1 year ago
+#5 Updated by Marcus Stollsteimer over 1 year ago

 I assume that bugs.r-l.org is the established and known site for reporting bugs.
 So now users that go there (to report bugs) should be pointed first to a HowTo on www.r-l.org and then come back to bugs.r-l.org to actually open an issue?
 That's also not very convincing to me.

 And I do not see any "backwards incompatibility" at all.
 The existing redirect from www.ruby-lang.org of course should be active as long as some officially supported branch points there.